Louisville Radon Testing

 How much does a radon inspection cost?

 The cost of radon inspections, or testing, is pretty varied in our area.
-There are some national franchises who charge quite a bit, but the typical radon test in our area is $135 if you order it with the home inspection.
-Right now it’s between $165 and $175 standalone.
+There are some national franchises who charge quite a bit, but the typical radon test in our area can cost, on average, around $150 if you order it with a home inspection.
+We can also perform radon testing only as a standalone service and that radon test in our area can cost, on average, around $170.

 There are some companies charging as much as $200, $225, $250 for radon testing.
 We own our own machines, so we don’t have to sub out or rent the machines like a lot of other companies do.
 That’s how we’re able to keep the cost affordable.